helioforecast/py3DCORE/README.md

 In order for HelioSat to work properly, the following steps are necessary:

-1. manually create the folder .heliosat
+1. manually create the folder ~/.heliosat
 2. within .heliosat, manually create the following three folders
     - cache
     - data